AndreyMashukov/exchanges/README.md

-# exchanges
+# Exchanges
 Crypto exchange rates

-This package provide ability to get tickers from crypto exchanges, such as: Binance, Bitfinex, Bitstamp, Bittrex, Bloomberg, Kraken, Poloniex
+This package provide ability to get tickers from crypto exchanges API, such as: Binance, Bitfinex, Bitstamp, Bittrex, Bloomberg, Kraken, Poloniex

 ## Instalation